azeemnewdev/Accord_Etiqa_Assignemnt/README.md

 ### Web App created using NextJS

-Reasons for selecting NextJS
+Reasons for selecting NextJS (out of the box features)
-- TypeScript out of the box
+- TypeScript
-- Tailwind out of the box
+- Tailwind
+- File based routing

 - Features
   - List of repos